alina-kh/block_advertising/README.md

-# block_advertising
+Hiding a block with annoying ads.

-Hiding a block with annoying ads
+We find the element we need in the layout, write its class in ('').